dvavasour/Learning_Notes/DVA-C01/README.md

 - Gateway Load Balancers (for 3rd party appliances)
 - X-Forwarded-For give the true source IP
 - 504 error means origin server not responding

+Can have a secure listener on ELB using secure port on EC2 where the SSL is terminated.

 ## Route 53
 *Alias* records typically used to map zone apex